the-other-mariana/parallel-computing-cuda/09202021/README.md

 - The idea is to send n x m threads for a n x m image.

 - The coordinates to locate a thread in a single-block grid inside its 2D block are (`threadIdx.x`, `threadIdx.y`).
-So, if we have a config in the form of a matrix, we need to unfold in order to calculate the global ID, and this id will be used to access the vector we have as a param.
+So, if we have a config in the form of a matrix, we need to unfold this 2D matrix block config in order to calculate the global ID, and this id will be used to access the vector we have as a param.
 The globalId now is calculated as:

 > gId = threadIdx.x + threadIdx.y * blockDim.x